Abjad/abjad/abjad/docs/source/examples/mozart/index.rst

 Some basic musical information in Abjad can be stored as strings, rather than actual collections of class instances.
-Abjad can parse simple LilyPond strings via :py:func:`p <abjad.tools.iotools.p>`, which interprets a subset of LilyPond syntax, and understands basic concepts like notes, chords, rests and skips, as well as beams, slurs, ties, and articulations.
+Abjad can parse simple LilyPond strings via :py:func:`p <abjad.tools.systemtools.p>`, which interprets a subset of LilyPond syntax, and understands basic concepts like notes, chords, rests and skips, as well as beams, slurs, ties, and articulations.